-After lots of speculation and suspense, Universal Orlando Resort announced last summer that it is building a fourth theme park called Universal's Epic Universe.
-Back in August, teasers were released, promising that something EPIC was in the works, and we couldn't wait to hear the news.
-Sure enough, the announcement was huuuuuge, and we're all leaping with excitement!
-Since then, we've learned that Universal's Epic Universe is set to open in 2023, and most recently, Super Nintendo World will be one of the lands inside the park.
+Universal Orlando Resort announced a fourth theme park called Universal's Epic Universe last summer.
+Back in August 2019, teasers were released, promising that something EPIC was in the works, and we couldn't wait to hear the news.
+Sure enough, the announcement was huuuuuge, and we all leapt with excitement!
+We eventually learned that Universal's Epic Universe was originally set to open in 2023 and Super Nintendo World would be one of the lands inside the park.
 However, due to the COVID-19 pandemic, further development has been postponed in the meantime.
 We're staying hopful that plans and construction will resume in the future!

 Details About Universal's Epic Universe